-A promotional aid is defined as a non-monetary gift item made given for a promotional purpose.
-Promotional aids may be given to health professionals and other relevant decision makers only in accordance with Clause 18.3.
-Health professionals may, however, be provided with items which are to be passed on to patients in accordance with Clause 18.2.
-Literature such as leaflets and booklets and textbooks about medicines and their uses, which is intended for patients, can be provided to health professionals for them to pass on.
+A promotional aid is defined as a non-monetary item given for a promotional purpose.
+Promotional aids may be given to health professionals and other relevant decision makers only in accordance with Clause 10.4.
+Health professionals may, however, be provided with items which are to be passed on to patients in accordance with Clause 19.2.
+Literature such as leaflets and booklets about medicines and their uses, which is intended for patients, can be provided to health professionals for them to pass on.
 They are not considered to be promotional aids but they must comply with relevant requirements of the Code, in particular Clause 26 and its supplementary information.
 A story-book for young patients about a product or a disease could be provided for relevant patients.
 Items to be passed on to patients may bear the name of a medicine and/or information about medicines only if such detail is essential for the proper use of the item by patients.
 Items for the personal benefit of health professionals or other relevant decision makers must not be offered or provided.
-Gifts such as Coffee mugs, stationery, computer accessories, diaries, calendars and the like and items for use in the home or car are not acceptable.
-Gifts of Items for use with patients in the clinic, surgery or treatment room etc, such as surgical gloves, nail brushes, tongue depressors, tissues and the like, are also not acceptable.
-Items such as Toys and puzzles intended for children to play with while waiting must not be provided.
-Wording rearranged.
+Coffee mugs, stationery, computer accessories, diaries, calendars and the like and items for use in the home or car are not acceptable.
+Items for use with patients in the clinic, surgery or treatment room etc, such as surgical gloves, nail brushes, tongue depressors, tissues and the like, are also not acceptable.
+Toys and puzzles intended for children to play with while waiting must not be provided.
 Advertisements for prescription medicines must not appear on any items, such as diaries and desk pads, which pharmaceutical companies could not themselves give.
-Clause 18.1 DVDs Clause 18.1 does not preclude the provision to health professionals and other relevant decision makers of inexpensive DVDs etc which bear educational or promotional material compliant with the Code, provided that they cannot be used by the recipient to store other data.
-Clause 18.1 Memory Stick Data Storage Devices Clause 18.1 does not preclude the provision to health professionals and other relevant decision makers of inexpensive data storage devices such as memory sticks and the like memory sticks which bear educational or promotional material compliant with the Code, provided that their storage capacity is commensurate with the amount of data to be stored.
-ADDITIONAL SPECIFIC REQUIREMENTS FOR INTERACTIONS WITH HEALTH PROFESSIONALS, OTHER RELEVANT DECISION MAKERS, HEALTHCARE ORGANISATIONS Clause 18.1 Textbooks
+Clause 19.1 (18.1) Data Storage Devices Clause 19.1 does not preclude the provision to health professionals and other relevant decision makers of inexpensive data storage devices such as memory sticks and the like which bear educational or promotional material compliant with the Code, provided that their storage capacity is commensurate with the amount of data to be stored.
+Clause 19.1 (18.1) Textbooks Textbooks must not be given to individual health professionals or other relevant decision makers as promotional aids.
+In appropriate circumstances independently produced medical/educational publications such as textbooks could be given to these individuals to use in accordance with Clause 23.1, Donations and Grants, but they must not be given to individuals.
+Clause 19.1 (18.1) Long Term or Permanent Loan The requirements of Clause 23.1 cannot be avoided by providing health professionals or practices etc with items on long term or permanent loan.
+Clause 19.2 (18.2) Patient Support Items Although items which are to be passed on to patients may not be given out from exhibition stands, they may be exhibited and demonstrated on stands and requests for them accepted for later delivery.
+Patient support items may be provided to health professionals by representatives during the course of a promotional call and representatives may deliver such items when they are requested by health professionals.
+Examples of items which might be acceptable include a peak flow meter as part of a scheme for patients to regularly record readings or a pedometer as part of a scheme to encourage exercise.